-Simply go to the HMRC website, log in to your account, click on the PAYE service relevant to your client and then click ‘About Your Client’.
+Simply go to the website, log in to your account, click on the PAYE service relevant to your client and then click ‘About Your Client’.

 On the following page, you should be able to submit a number of changes on behalf of your client.